Frequently Asked Questions

 6. So, the April 30th cutoff date doesn’t matter anymore?

 The April 30 is still important, it just will not dictate how we organize our Spring Leagues.
-It will still determine a player’s eligibility to play Cal Ripken Baseball (this year, all players must be born on or after 4/30/2007.
+It will still determine a player’s eligibility to play Cal Ripken Baseball.
 Also, the April 30 date will be used to determine eligibility for Summer Baseball teams, as required by Cal Ripken Baseball and our Charter.

 7. If there is no “playing up”, do evaluations even matter?